elivz/VzUrl-Craft/README.md

 ### URL Parts

 A helper function, `craft.vzUrl.parse` makes available an array of all the pieces of a URL.
+Keep in mind that many of these components are likely to be empty for any particular URL.
+You may also use this to get the components of *any* URL by passing in a string or other variable in place of the field name.

+    Domain: {{ craft.vzUrl.parse(entry.fieldName).host }}

 The following components are available:

 * `scheme` e.g. http
 * `host` e.g. www.google.com